rhyswynne/wp-flipclock/wp-flipclock/readme.txt

 This project is now on github, [you can view the repository here](https://github.com/rhyswynne/wp-flipclock).
 There are other versions, but this is the one I've put up, so where all the developmental will be tracked.

 == Changelog ==
+= 1.8 =
+* Fixed a potential XSS security vulnerability that would allow contributors to output code on the site.
+* Tested with 6.1.1.

+= 1.7.4 =
+* Tested with 5.3.
+* Added a CSS fix.
+* Added 24h/12h clocks.

+= 1.7.3 =
+* Tested with 5.2

 = 1.7.2 =
 * Fixed bug in hidelabel not displaying (thanks [CInsights](https://github.com/CInsights/)).